paastech-cloud/docs/Architecture.md

 - NestJS-express can handle nearly twice as many requests concurrently, for the minimum amount doable (`14183 req/s` versus `8407 req/s`)
 - NestJS-express is on par with Express for the number of requests handled concurrently, for the average amount doable (`15640` versus `16454.41`)

-The API is currently running on NestJS-express v10.0.3, which just released.
+The API is currently running on NestJS-express v10.0.3, which has just been released.
 Two years have passed since the last benchmarks, and we can expect NestJS to be even faster as of now.

 ##### Authentication strategies

-Regarding the authentication strategy, our team decided to create a `GET /auth/login` endpoint which returns both a JWT HttpOnly cookie as well as a Bearer token.
-The cookies keep the user safe from XSS (Cross-Site Scripting) attacks while the Bearer token allows users to log in via the CLI.
+Regarding the authentication strategy, our team decided to create a `GET /auth/login` endpoint which returns both a JWT HttpOnly cookie and a Bearer token.
+The cookies keep users safe from XSS (Cross-Site Scripting) attacks and are used for authentication by the PaaSTech web interface, while the Bearer token allows users to log in via the CLI.

 ##### Mail